ruckertm/HINT/texprof/README.md

 during data collection, and the data is written to the `.tprof` file in a raw, binary format.

-`tprof` is the program to read such a `.tprof` file, analyze the data, and display it in a reasonable format.
+`texprofile` is the program to read such a `.tprof` file, analyze the data, and display it in a reasonable format.

-`texprof` and `tprof` are written as literate `cweb` programs `texprof.w` and `tprof.w.` Using `ctangle` you can generate normal C programs, `texprof.c` and `tprof.c`, from which you can obtain executable programs with a C compiler.
-Further, with `cweave` you can generate `texprof.tex` and `tprof.tex` from which you can produce the documentation as PDF files with `pdftex`, as HINT files with `hitex` or even as DVI files with `texprof`.
+`texprof` and `texprofile` are written as literate `cweb` programs `texprof.w` and `texprofile.w.` Using `ctangle` you can generate normal C programs, `texprof.c` and `texprofile.c`, from which you can obtain executable programs with a C compiler.
+Further, with `cweave` you can generate `texprof.tex` and `texprofile.tex` from which you can produce the documentation as PDF files with `pdftex`, as HINT files with `hitex` or even as DVI files with `texprof`.

 In case you do not have the `cweb` system installed, you find the C and PDF files in the `src/` and `doc/` subdirectories as well.

 In case you just want a short instruction manual, you will have to wait a little.
-I will give a talk at the TUG 2024 conference and after that, I will prepare some more documentation to appear here.
+My talk at the TUG 2024 conference https://tug.org/tug2024/ is available on youtube (Day 1 stream) and an updated version will be published in TUGBoat (https://tug.org/TUGboat/) vol. 45, no. 2.
+After that, I will prepare some more documentation to appear here.

 ## Installation
 For Installation instructions see the `Makefile` in the `src/` subdirectory.